Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Simulation results

-Fig. \ref{fig6a} presents the practical backscattering throughput versus the number of BDs ($N$).
-As shown in the figure, as $N$ increases, the achievable throughput of the algorithms with TDMA and TC decreases gradually.
-For the algorithm with TC, the increasing $N$ exacerbates the MI between BDs, resulting in extremely low performance; for the algorithm with TDMA, the transmission time of each BD is compressed to satisfy their QoS requirements, leading to a decrease in the system performance.
-Besides, the performance of the proposed algorithm fluctuates within a performance range, the upper and lower bounds of which depend on the channel condition of the BDs being accessed.
-The reason for this lies in the fact that the proposed algorithm randomly selects a BD from multiple BDs for access within a system time slot, which is different from other algorithms.
+Fig. \ref{fig6a} presents the practical achievable throughput versus the number of BDs ($N$).
+As illustrated in the figure, the achievable throughput of all algorithms decreases progressively as $N$ increases.
+For the algorithm with CT, the increasing $N$ exacerbates MI between BDs, resulting in a low performance.
+For the algorithm with TDMA, the transmission time for each BD is reduced to meet their QoS requirements, leading to a decline in the system performance.
+For the SA-based algorithms, the increased access of BDs results in the repeated compression of the CAP for each BD, lowering the overall average performance.
+Furthermore, the algorithm with TDMA outperforms the others because it avoids interference while reasonably controlling the access of all BDs in a centralized manner.
+Due to random access, the average value of the proposed algorithm is reduced by the performance differences among different access BDs.

-Overall, the proposed algorithm, which adopts a collision-free transmission scheme, is beneficial for the transmission of the BackCom system compared to the algorithm with TC.
-On the other hand, the algorithm with TDMA also provides collision-free transmission.
-However, it requires central control for implementation, although its performance stability is better than that of the proposed algorithm.
-However, the proposed algorithm is implemented based on a decentralized decision, and it has lower overhead compared to the TDMA architecture.}
+Overall, by using a collision-free transmission scheme, the algorithm with TDMA and the SA-based algorithms significantly enhance BackCom system transmission, standing out against the algorithm with TC, highlighting that interference has a greater impact on weak-signal transmission systems such as BackCom.
+It is worth noting that although TDMA achieves a superior performance, its implementation requires centralized control and accurate time synchronization to manage access switching, which incurs a significant overhead.
+In contrast, the proposed algorithm relies on random decisions and has a lower overhead compared to TDMA settings.

-\subsection{The algorithm Fairness}
+\subsection{The Algorithm Fairness}

-{In this subsection, the performance of the proposed algorithm is compared to that of the algorithm with ECAP to evaluate fairness from the perspectives of the backscattering channel states and the number of BDs, respectively.
+This subsection contrasts the performance of the proposed algorithm with the ECAP algorithm, evaluating fairness through backscattering channel states and the number of BDs.

-Fig. \ref{fig8} presents the average throughput versus the difference backscattering channel states ($h_{m,n}^{\rm f} \bm h_n^{\rm b}$).
-As can be seen, when the difference between $h_{m,n}^{\rm f} \bm h_n^{\rm b}$ for different BDs is small, the gap between the maximum and minimum average throughput of both algorithms is small, and even the gap of the proposed algorithm is close to zero.
-When it becomes large, the gap of the algorithm with ECAP increases, the gap between the maximum and minimum average throughput for the proposed algorithm remains relatively small.
-This is because the algorithm with ECAP disregards the differences in channels between different users, resulting in mismatched resources.
-However, the proposed algorithm places greater emphasis on balancing performance, which is a distinguishing feature between them. }